zarr-developers/VirtualiZarr/docs/usage.md

 ### Rewriting file paths

-You can rewrite the file paths stored in a manifest or virtual dataset without changing the byte range information using the {py:meth}`vds.virtualize.rename_paths <virtualizarr.xarray.VirtualiZarrDatasetAccessor.rename_paths>` accessor method.
+You can rewrite the file paths stored in a manifest or virtual dataset without changing the byte range information using the {py:meth}`vds.virtualize.rename_paths <virtualizarr.VirtualiZarrDatasetAccessor.rename_paths>` accessor method.

 For example, you may want to rename file paths according to a function to reflect having moved the location of the referenced files from local storage to an S3 bucket.